MongoDBMongoDB

 Arrays

-Arrays are serialized as JSON strings to avoid schema conflicts when element types vary across documents.
+In schema mode, arrays are serialized as JSON strings to avoid schema conflicts when element types vary across documents.

 Document Flattening